Rafapeerez/AdventOfCode2023/README.md

 - TOTAL   ----> 315

 ### Second challenge
-The objective contniue being the same, but now we have to consider the digits and when numbers are expressed with text.
+The objective continue being the same, but now we have to consider the digits and when numbers are expressed with text.
 For example:
 - two1nine            ----> 29
 - eightwothree        ----> 83